BraneShop/BraneShop.github.io/src/posts/Non-Technical-But-Detailed-Explanation-Of-Our-Business-Card-Designs.md

 If I have any regrets, it's that I only did this once, so that although every card has a different background, the logo itself is the same.
-This might change in future vresions of the cards.
+This might change in future versions of the cards.

 ### The Part With The Details